Who I am

 Over time, by learning how to help my lower back I became much more aware of my body, it’s movement patterns and healthy alignment.
 With regular practice I learned to accept my body’s irregularities and limitations understanding that our bodies and injuries occurring in our lives are very often our best teachers.
 They make us stop and listen and once we start listening, with attention, patience and dedication, the tools of the yoga practice have the potential to transform our life.

-When I teach yoga I want to inspire others to take care of their own bodies, work with their injuries, tendencies, postural habits.
+Strongly inspired by my current teacher Julie Martin, I want to inspire others to simply meet their bodies on the mat, with any injuries, tendencies, limitations or judgments and start working with them.
+To create health and harmony we start building new relationship with our bodies and deeper understanding of ourselves.
 When we explore the power of asanas (physical postures), embodied movement, conscious breathing we can find a harmony of ease and effort, not only on the mat but most importantly off the mat.
-I always encourage everyone to connect with their own bodies to recognise their limitations, imbalances but also their strength and potential and to trust their bodies.
+I always encourage everyone to connect with their own bodies to recognise their limitations, imbalances but also their strength and potential and to trust the wisdom of their bodies.

 Discovering multidimensionality of our existence through the asana practice, connection with the breath, concentration and meditation opens the door to exploration, authenticity and harmony in body, mind and spirit.

 journey of sound re-discovery